...

 Chain link fences, while practical and affordable, are generally considered less visually appealing.
 Their utilitarian design doesn’t offer the same aesthetic appeal as other fence types.
 While they can be galvanized to prevent rust, they can still become weathered over time, potentially detracting from your home’s curb appeal.
 Many homeowners associations even restrict the use of chain link fences due to their appearance.
 If you’re looking for a fence that enhances your property, chain link might not be the best option.

-Security, Privacy, and Function
+Security, Privacy & Function

 When choosing a fence, security and privacy are often top priorities.
 How well does each type of fence perform in these areas, and what other functions do they serve?